When I first started managing my own money, I did everything manually.

 I think this is not an issue with a reputable cloud service provider, but it is a risk factor that organizations should consider when deciding to outsource their data to a cloud provider, especially if they deem their data so sensitive that they need more stringent controls over it than is standard.

-As for trusting companies like Mint and Personal Capital, he shares:
+As for trusting companies like Mint and Empower Personal Dashboard, he shares:

 No system is 100% safe but this one is pretty close.
-We take a much deeper dive into safety and data security at Personal Capital and feel confident in their systems and processes.
+We take a much deeper dive into safety and data security at Empower Personal Dashboard and feel confident in their systems and processes.

 What Needs Work?